 Just outside of Vail in Eagle sits a mountain biking haven with perfect temperatures and an extended riding season (mid-April through mid-December) due to its “banana belt” position next to the mountain.
 Choose from 15 trails, which you can preview through reviews and photo navigation on the Town of Eagle’s website.

 2. Kebler Pass

 The crown jewel of fall’s magnificence is located where the largest aspen stand in the state conquers the terrain.
-Aspens have a unique interconnected root system, causing each cluster to turn the same brilliant hue and in turn, invoking visitors to ooh and ahh.
+Aspens have a unique interconnected root system, causing each cluster to turn the same brilliant hue and, in turn, visitors to ooh and ahh.
 The radiant yellow and red leaves on Kebler create a textured denseness unlike anywhere in the state.

 3. Steamboat Springs

 With an area as beautiful and large as Steamboat, the best and most efficient way to see as much as possible is via two wheels.
 With one-of-a-kind biking trails on the mountain, choose uphill and downhill trails that are intimately exposed to aspens, scrub oaks, pines, rocky terrain and rustic wooden bridges.

 Steamboat’s partnership with the Routt National Forest means you’re in for a treat — trails go deep into pristine public land and give you that one-with-nature experience that’s not always easy to come by.
 Make sure to visit The Nature Den inside the lobby of the gondola plaza for information on the local environment and trail recommendations.
 More information >>

 Colorado’s Scenic and Historic Byways meander through breathtaking sceneries and, during autumn, the sights are absolutely magical.
 Byways are known for driving, but who’s to stop foliage-hungry cyclists from taking on a challenge with such glorious rewards?